ergest/sql_patterns/Book/chap2.md

 Notice that didn't use an aggregation function like `COUNT()` or `SUM()` when doing a `GROUP BY` and that's perfectly ok since we don't need it.
 You can see now how we're going to manipulate the granularity to get one row per user.
 We need the date in order to calculate all the date related metrics.

-### Pattern 2: Date Granularity
+### Pattern 2: Temporal Granularity
-The timestamp column `creation_date` is a rich field with both the date and time information (hour, minute, second, microsecond).
-Timestamp fields are special when it comes to aggregation because they have many levels of granularities built in.
+The timestamp column `creation_date` is a rich field with both the date and time information (hour, minute, second, etc).
+Timestamp fields are unique when it comes to aggregation because they have many levels of granularities built in.

 Given a single timestamp, we can construct granularities for seconds, minutes, hours, days, weeks, months, quarters, years, decades, etc. We do that by using one of the many date manipulation functions like `CAST()`,  `DATE_TRUNC()`, `DATE_PART()`, etc.